nehgov/ripeds/README.md

-# ripeds

-## Download and Manipulate Integrated Postsecondary Education Data System (IPEDS) Data
+# ripeds; Download and Manipulate Integrated Postsecondary Education Data System (IPEDS) Data

 The ripeds package provides a series of piped functions to facilitate downloading Department of Education Integrated Postsecondary Education